Shwe466/laravel-blog/README.md

-# Laravel Blog Project with Breeze Authentication
+# Laravel Blog Project

+## Introduction

 This project is a simple blog application built using the Laravel framework.
 It leverages the Laravel Breeze Starter Kit to implement all of Laravel's authentication features, including registration, login, and password reset functionalities.
+It also includes CRUD operations for blog posts, a rich text editor, paginated post listings, individual post views with comments, and more.

 ## Features